nats-io/nats.ws/README.md

 ## NATS in the React components

+Here is an example how to use it in React components:

 ```javascript
 import React, { Component } from 'react';
 import { NatsConnection, Payload } from 'nats.ws'